tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_2.md

 I reach back into my backpack, gingerly pulling out my notebook.
 It's a bit damp from our earlier plunge through the waterfall, but the contents are mostly intact.
 Flipping through the pages, I find what I'm looking for: photos of me in Perth.

 I show Jirra the pictures, pointing to the tall buildings, the crowded streets, and the images of me in various urban settings.
-I tap the photo and then point to myself, trying to convey that this is where I come from.“Home,” I say slowly.
+I tap the photo and then point to myself, trying to convey that this is where I come from.

+“Home,” I say slowly.
 "That's where I'm from."

 Jirra leans in, his eyes scanning the images with a mix of wonder and perplexity.
 He touches the photos lightly, tracing the outlines of the skyscrapers and the unfamiliar faces in the pictures.
 He looks up at me, then back at the photo, a flicker of understanding in his eyes.